 - Do any liens exist on the property that require payoff at closing?
 This would include mortgages (which is typical), unpaid taxes, mechanic’s liens, or special assessments.

-Having an exhaustive title search performed by an experienced professional will establish clear, marketable title by revealing any outstanding claims prior to transfer of title.
+Having an exhaustive title search performed by an experienced professional will establish a clear, marketable title by revealing any outstanding claims prior to the transfer of title.
 Without title insurance, the new owner will be liable for these claims after closing.

 2. A title company will guarantee the accuracy of the title search